-Diabetic therapeutic shoes and inserts require prior authorization.
+Diabetic shoes and inserts require prior authorization.

-Durable medical equipment (DME) and related supplies

-(For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)

-Covered items include, but are not limited to wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+What you must pay when Services that are covered for you you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter You pay 20% of the Medicare approved 12 as well as Chapter 3, Section 7 of this document.) amount for each DME item Covered items include, but are not limited to wheelchairs, that you receive. crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion Your cost sharing for pumps, speech generating devices, oxygen equipment, Medicare oxygen nebulizers, and walkers. equipment coverage Because you are residing in a nursing facility, DME may be is 20% of the Medicare included as part of the nursing facility services you are receiving approved amount each in many cases. month.
 We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers available on our website at www.communicare-advantage.com.
+If our supplier in your area does not carry a particular Prior authorization is brand or manufacturer, you may ask them if they can special required. order it for you.
+The most recent list of suppliers is available on our website at www.communicare-advantage.com.
+Your cost sharing will not change after being enrolled for 36 months.

-You pay 20% of the allowed amount for each DME item that you receive.
-In most cases, the DME is billed monthly, and you will pay 20% of the allowed cost each month.
-Your cost sharing for Medicare oxygen equipment coverage is 20% of the allowed amount, most often billed monthly.
-You will pay 20% of the allowed cost each month.